bogdumi/Oxotree/README.md

 # Oxotree

-“oxotree.c” is a modified version of “oxo.c”.
+`oxotree.c` is a modified version of `oxo.c`.
 Instead of a noughts and crosses game between two players, it is a noughts and crosses game between a human player and the computer.

 ## Install